Courses | Special Projects » Noticing Work

 Pick some thing or some place that requires little effort to visit: a park bench; a particular tree; a single study carrel in the library; a window in a building; the inside of a public refrigerator; a single artwork at the museum; the front yard of a frat.
 Return to this place frequently—multiple times per week.
 This should not be a location you experience routinely, such as your living space; instead, you should visit some separate location, away from your everyday life.
 Think of this as field work.

 Record your observations and date your notes with timestamps.
 Some of these notes may be very brief; some observations may cause you to write at more length.
-You might choose to additionally record what you see with photographs, audio recordings, or drawings.
+You might additionally choose to record what you see with photographs, audio recordings, or drawings.
 Your observations may lead to broader questions or curiosities that require research to resolve—follow the trail of thought where it leads.

 What do you see?
 What do you see if you look and look and look again?
 What has changed since your last visit?
 What did you fail to notice before?
 What curiosity do you develop?
 How could you research or further investigate these things?

-• In the 1995 film Smoke, a man takes a photo of the same street corner in NYC at the same exact time of day for over 10 years.
+In the 1995 film Smoke, a man takes a photo of the same street corner in NYC at the same exact time of day for over 10 years.
 His purpose: slow down, notice, be mindful.

-• In 2012, photographer David Littschwager placed a metal frame measuring one cubic foot in various natural environments around the globe—beneath oceans, on riverbanks, in forest canopies, in NYC’s Central Park—then photographed every creature that entered the cube for a period of 24 hours.
+In 2012, photographer David Littschwager placed a metal frame measuring one cubic foot in various natural environments around the globe—beneath oceans, on riverbanks, in forest canopies, in NYC’s Central Park—then photographed every creature that entered the cube for a period of 24 hours.
 The number and variety of lifeforms captured within the “biocube” is truly incredible.

-• After the 2008 US real-estate crash, Christopher Brown purchased a tiny abandoned lot in a derelict industrial section of Austin, Texas—a poisoned and forgotten parcel of land at the edge of civilization.
+After the 2008 US real-estate crash, Christopher Brown purchased a tiny abandoned lot in a derelict industrial section of Austin, Texas—a poisoned and forgotten parcel of land at the edge of civilization.
 Buried beneath the earth were the broken and rusty remains of an abandoned petroleum pipeline; above ground, the property was strewn with illegally dumped construction debris and other trash.
 Brown writes a book carefully exploring this tiny environmental niche, chronicling a small, stubborn ecology that clung to existence even as the world around it fell to ruin.